mobilegptsys/MobileGPT/README.md

 # Note
 + MobileGPT is a research software.
 It may produce unexpected behavior or results (automatic payments, unsubscribing the account), so it is recommended to check its behavior carefully.
 + The open-source version of MobileGPT does not include Human-in-the-Loop memory repair.
 But you can modify the memory manually in ./Server/memory/ folder.
++ There may be a cost to using the API for operation.
+On average, it will cost about $0.13 per task with a consumption of 13k tokens.
+Please refer to the paper for more details.
 # About Dataset
 ## Dataset Structure
 ```